To glorify God through the fulfillment of The Great Commission (Matthew 28:19-20) in the spirit of The Great Commandment (Matthew 22:37-39).

 ABIDE IN CHRIST

-In the summer of 2004, Senior Pastor Rob Willey, together with his wife and family, moved to Davenport, IA from Naperville, IL to plant a church in the Quad Cities.
-Aware of only two families in the area who were interested in such a plant, they began meeting and talking with others to form a Launch Team.
-The first week of September in 2004, 20 people came together for the first time to worship, pray, and seek God's direction for a new church.
+In the summer of 2004, Senior Pastor Rob Willey, together with his wife and family, moved to Davenport, IA to plant a church.
+Aware of only two families in the area who were interested, they began meeting and talking with others to form a Launch Team.
+The first week of September, 20 people came together for the first time to worship, pray, and seek God's direction.

 By late fall, the Launch Team had grown to 50 adults and opened its doors for the first time at Bettendorf High School on November 14, 2004.
-Over 400 people showed up to that first service, and Harvest Bible Chapel in the Quad Cities area was born.
+Over 400 people showed up to that first service, and Harvest Bible Chapel – Davenport was born.

-Through much prayer and fasting, in February 2006, God led the elders to purchase the former Ultimate Electronics building at the corner of 53rd and I-74 in Davenport.
-In just seven weeks, 625 people gave $1.6 million, and the build-out began.
+Through much prayer and fasting, in February 2006 God led the elders to purchase the former Ultimate Electronics building at the corner of 53rd and I-74 in Davenport.
+In just six weeks, 150 families gave $1.6 million and the renovation began.

 Less than a year later, with over 1,000 people calling Harvest Davenport their church home, the first services in the new building were held on March 18, 2007.